DanielBlayberg/Synch2AsyncFIFO/README.md

 ![ Queue Execution Steps](images/Fifo_queue.png)

-                                    *Illustration of Enqueue and Dequeue operations in a FIFO queue.*
+                             Illustration of Enqueue and Dequeue operations in a FIFO queue

 ### Applications of Async FIFOs